b00tc4mp/isdi-parttime-202303/staff/luis-planelles/fullstack/project/README.md

 - `date`: A Date field representing the date of the NASA event.
 Required.
 - `type`: A string representing the type of the NASA event.
 Required.
+- `link`: A string representing the link of event of the nasa.

+#### NasaData

+- `events`: An array of "NasaEvent" associated in the mission.
+Required.
 - `lastUpdate`: A Date field representing the date of the last update for the api Nasa.
 Required.

 ## Planning